pracsol/ModernDiskQueue/README.md

 ### Multi-Thread Work
 This scenario is likely to arise from a single application with multiple threads trying to access the same storage queue.
 This may come from tasks running on the shared thread pool (following common async patterns) or through the creation of dedicated threads to do the work (more common with the synchronous API).
 The guidance for this scenario is to create a long-lived queue object outside of the task or thread-based workloads, creating and disposing of sessions as needed.
 This will allow the threads to share the queue object and avoid contention and performance penalties associated with the cross-process file locking mechanism.

+If you create the queue instances within each thread, you will be employing the multi-process lock mechanism unnecessarily, which will slow down queue performance.
+In fact, this is how we simulate multi-process contention in the unit tests.

-How this is implemented - your design decisions - can greatly affect performance. **Library consumers are advised to leverage Task-based asynchronous programming patterns rather than building dedicated threads when using the async API**.
+Your design decisions can greatly affect performance. **Library consumers are advised to leverage Task-based asynchronous programming patterns rather than building dedicated threads when using the async API**.
 If a dedicated thread is created to handle, for example, all the dequeue operations while the main call stack works on enqueuing objects, be sure to follow best practices for executing asynchronous operations inside a thread.
 It's **very easy** to do this incorrectly, creating deadlocks, executing blocking synchronous units of work, or creating a thread that does nothing more than throwing the body of work back on the shared thread pool, with no thread affinity, which may not yield the results you're after.
 ## Advanced Topics
 ### Inter-Thread and Cross-Process Locking